3 (Ngaiire album)

 3 is the third studio album by Papua New Guinea-born Australian-based singer Ngaiire, released on 27 August 2021.

 At the 2021 ARIA Music Awards, the album was nominated for Best Soul/R&B Release and Breakthrough Artist - Release, Ngaiire was nominated for Best Artist.
-Ngaiire Joseph & Dan Segal were nominated for ARIA Award for Best Cover Art for their work on this release.
+Ngaiire Joseph & Dan Segal were nominated for Best Cover Art for their work on this release.

 At the AIR Awards of 2022, the album was nominated for Best Independent Pop Album or EP.

 Background and release

 According to Ngaiire's mission statement, the process of creating 3 started in 2017 with the aim of "extracting unique visual aspects of my culture to present in a contemporary context".

 The album was announced on 20 May 2021 alongside the album's third single "Closer" In an announcement, Ngaiire said "The project was meant to deconstruct people's misconceptions of what a Papua New Guinean is because of how I constantly had to field useless enquiries from white people who wanted to know if we all still ate people or why I was so pretty for a Papua New Guinean."
 Ngaiire stated that the album "is about letting go and accepting that everyone isn't going to get me".
 Ngaiire also told The Music this album is about just three things - herself, the people she loves and the country.